 Green Mountain appoints Coke executive as CEO

-(Reuters) - Green Mountain Coffee Roasters Inc (GMCR.O) appointed Coca-Cola Inc (KO.N) executive Brian Kelley to its top post, replacing Lawrence Blanford who had led the company since 2007.
+(Reuters) - Green Mountain Coffee Roasters Inc (GMCR.O) appointed Coca-Cola Co (KO.N) executive Brian Kelley to its top post, betting on a products specialist to replace Lawrence Blanford who has led the company since 2007.

-Kelley's appointment follows an almost eight-month CEO search after Blanford in February told the board he planned to retire, the company said in a statement.
+Kelley's appointment follows an almost eight-month CEO search after Blanford told the board in February he planned to retire.

-Shares of the maker of Keurig single-serve coffee brewers rose 4 percent to $28.50 before the bell on Tuesday.
+Shares of the maker of Keurig single-serve coffee brewers rose as much as 11 percent to $30.23 in early trading on the Nasdaq on Tuesday.

-Kelley, who will take charge on December 3, has been the chief product supply officer for Coca Cola Refreshments since October 2010 and was expected to take over as president of the unit next January.
+Kelley, 51, has been the chief product supply officer for Coca Cola Refreshments (CCR) -- the unit that represents most of the company's North American business -- since October 2010, and was slated to take over as president of the unit next January.

 In an internal memo sent by CCR CEO Steve Cahillane to management on Monday, Glen Walter was named president.